What is the role of Continuous Integration in Agile?

 CI in Agile Development: Ways to Implement

-Most modern solutions can automatically provision infrastructure, provide customizable interfaces for collaboration, send notifications for broken builds, and report on test coverage.
+Most modern solutions can include automatic infrastructure provisioning, provide customizable interfaces for collaboration, send notifications for broken builds, and report on test coverage.
 Let’s see some examples.

 Examples of how CI can be implemented